huggingface/optimum-quanto/README.md

 - automatically inserts quantization and dequantization stubs,
 - automatically inserts quantized functional operations,
 - automatically inserts quantized modules (see below the list of supported modules),
-- provides a seamless workflow from float model to dynamic to static quantized model,
+- provides a seamless workflow from a float model to a dynamic to a static quantized model,
 - supports quantized model serialization as a `state_dict`,
 - uses integer matrix multiplications (`mm`) on CUDA devices,
 - supports float8 activations.